Program in Jewish Studies

 JWST 3681 (3) Refugees in German Culture

-This interdisciplinary course introduces the diversity of refugee migration in German culture through artistic and cultural "texts," including those created by or in collaboration with refugees (film, comic journalism, literature, blogs, hashtag campaigns, music, etc).
+Introduces the diversity of refugee migration in German culture through artistic and cultural "texts," including those created by or in collaboration with refugees (film, comic journalism, literature, blogs, hashtag campaigns, music, etc).
 These texts are discussed in relationship to theories of racism, precarity, and biopolitics together and contextualized by work from other disciplines.
 This interdisciplinary course is methodologically informed by the theory and practice of cultural studies.
+Taught in English.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities